jgrossi/syncr/README.md

 You'll have 2 files:

-- `syncr.json`: the configuration file
+- `syncr.json`: the configuration file (change it with your information)
 - `syncr.php`: the PHP command to be executed

 ## Requirements